Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Introduction

 The paper is organized as follows.
-Section~\ref{sec:notation} introduces our mathematical notation and Section~\ref{sec:model} our model.
+Section~\ref{sec:model} introduces our model.
 Section~\ref{sec:stability} investigates the stability of the extended swing equations.
 In Section~\ref{sec:applications} we investigate the performance of the extended model on two grids.
 First, the IEEE RTS-96 grid is used to demonstrate the impact of the different parameters of the driving and restoring force and to visualize the effect of the adaptive inertia.
 Second, we use a model of the European high-voltage power grid to investigate the effect of the adaptive inertia on a strongly-connected large-scale grid.
-We motivate why the impact of the adaptive inertia on the performance is largest when it is located in the peripheral areas.
-Finally, in Section~\ref{sec:conclusions} we conclude the paper.
+We emphasize that the impact of the adaptive inertia on the performance is largest when it is located in peripheral areas.
+Conclusions and final discussions are given in Section~\ref{sec:conclusions}.